misja/python-boilerpipe/README.rst

 python-boilerpipe
 =================

-A python wrapper for Boilerpipe_, and excellent Java library for boilerplate removal and fulltext extraction from HTML pages.
+A python wrapper for Boilerpipe_, an excellent Java library for boilerplate removal and fulltext extraction from HTML pages.

 Configuration
 =============